Introduction to anemia:

 How can anemia be prevented?

-See articles on iron deficiency, lead exposure, and sickle cell anemia for specific prevention strategies for different types of anemia.
+See articles on iron deficiency, lead exposure, and sickle cell anemia for specific prevention strategies for different types.